 - open, transparent and accountable dealings

-Council has to follow legislation set by NSW State Government (Local Government Act 1993 and the Local Government (General) Regulation 2005 and also follow policies, guidelines and procedures that our Council has set.
-Amongst other things, this State legislation says that the way Councils purchase goods or services depend on how much is being spent.
+We have to follow legislation set by NSW State Government (Local Government Act 1993 and the Local Government (General) Regulation 2005 and also follow policies, guidelines and procedures that our Council has set.
+Amongst other things, this State legislation says that the way we purchase goods or services depend on how much is being spent.

 - Demonstrate accountability to rate payers and funding providers.